-- Reduce the attack time of LF (Band-1) of the two-band AGC section.
-This will yield more density to the Bass Enhance section. - Increase the output of LF (Band-1) in the MIXER block located just before the Bass Enhance. - Raise the Threshold in the SLF (Band-1) Limiter by 0.5dB.
+- Reduce the attack time of SLF (Band-1) of the multiband AGC section.
+This will yield more density to the Bass Enhance section. - Increase the output of SLF (Band-1) in the MIXER block located just before the Bass Enhance. - If you want a broader depth to the low end, try setting the lowest multiband AGC X-Over to 190Hz instead of the default 150Hz.)

+- Raise the Threshold in the SLF (Band-1) Limiter by 0.5dB to 1.0dB.
 NOTE: Be careful, while you will notice more low end, some material with extremely deep low frequencies might sound distorted due to more clipping of the added Bass peak levels at the clipper. - Raise the Bass Clipper Threshold in the Clipper sub-menu.
 Make changes in 0.5dB increments.
-NOTE: Be careful, while you will notice more low end, some material with extremely deep low frequencies to begin with, might sound distorted due to more clipping of the added Bass peak levels at the clipper. - 8.
+NOTE: Be careful, while you will notice more low end, some material with extremely deep low frequencies to begin with, might sound distorted due to more clipping of the added Bass peak levels at the clipper. - 9.
 How do I select the best preset for my format?
 In other words, if I am a Jazz station, should I always use Jazz?

-It needs to be pointed out, that the preset list is designed as a starting point.
+It needs to be pointed out that the preset list is designed as a starting point.
 You make your adjustments from there.
 The preset names were chosen, more or less, as simple descriptions for what type of programming might be suitable for that preset.
 This does not mean that the Jazz preset can only be used with that type of programming.
-In most cases, Jazz music is perceived to have a sound that desires a smooth and open presentation, along with small amounts of coloration, i.e. equalization.
+In most cases, Jazz music is perceived to have a sound that desires a smooth and open presentation, along with small amounts of dynamic equalization.
 Thus, that preset does not offer heavy compression, or the wall of sound that a CHR (Top-40) station may desire.
 Quality and musicality are foremost.

-Even with that being said, there's no reason why a Jazz station would not desire to use something a bit more aggressive, like the Adult Contemp preset, or if less processing is the goal, then the Classical setting would suffice.
+Even with that being said, there's no reason why a Jazz station would not desire to use something a bit more aggressive, like the AdultContemp preset, or if less processing is the goal, then the Classical setting would suffice.